elqal3awii/WebSecurity-Academy-with-Python/Business logic vulnerabilities/Excessive trust in client-side controls/README.md

-# Hack Steps
+## Hack Steps

-1. fetch the login page
+1. Fetch the login page
 2. Extract the csrf token and session cookie
 3. Login as wiener
 4. Add the leather jacket to the cart with a modified price